saidaspen/curatedrust/README.md

   - 💻 15 min: Print the lyrics to the Christmas carol "The Twelve Days of Christmas"
 * 💻 15 min: Do [Rustlings](https://github.com/fmoko/rustlings) exercises *If1*, *functions1* through *functions5*, *test1* and *primitive_types1*, *primitive_types2*.
 Stop there, we will continue with *primitive_types3* later on.

+All done?
+Great job! 🎉
+If this took you three hours, rather than an hour and a half, don't worry about it.
+It's not a contest!

 ### Day 5: Functions
 ### Day 6: Control Flow
 ### Day 7: Type to put it all together